Contact Us

 By Meteorologist Randy Mann

 Until late 2006, global temperatures were more than a degree Fahrenheit warmer when compared to the 20th Century average.
 From August of 2007 through February of 2008, the Earth's mean temperature dropped slightly to about a half-degree above the 20th Century average of 57 degrees.
-Since that time, land and ocean readings have rebounded to the highest levels in recorded history in 2016 with a temperature of 58.69 degrees Fahrenheit.
-As of early 2022, the average global temperature was 2.17 degrees above the average temperature, the 7th warmest in history.
+Since that time, land and ocean readings have rebounded to the highest levels in recorded history.
+In 2016 a record-breaking global temperature of 58.69 degrees Fahrenheit was reported.
+In 2023, the reading hit 59.12 degrees, the highest in modern history.

-Mankind's activities of the burning of fossil fuels, massive deforestations, the replacing of grassy surfaces with asphalt and concrete, the "Urban Heat Island Effect" and more are creating extensive harmful pollution and leading to the additional warming of our planet.
-Yes, we believe we should be "going green" whenever and wherever possible.
-However, some of the long-term warming and cooling of global temperatures may be the result of climatic cycles, solar activity, sea-surface temperature patterns and more.
+Mankind's activities of the burning of fossil fuels, massive deforestations, the replacing of grassy surfaces with asphalt and concrete, the "Urban Heat Island Effect", and more are creating extensive harmful pollution and leading to substantial warming of our planet.
+However, some of the long-term warming and cooling of global temperatures in the past may be the result of climatic cycles, solar activity, sea-surface temperature patterns and more.

 Our planet seems to be in a cycle of constant change.
-According to an article by the National Oceanic and Atmospheric Administration (NOAA) on Climate.gov in August, 2014, our planet likely experienced its hottest weather millions of years ago.
+According to an article by the National Oceanic and Atmospheric Administration (NOAA) on Climate.gov in August 2014, our planet likely experienced its hottest weather millions of years ago.
 One period, which was probably the warmest, was during the Neoproterozoic around 600 to 800 million years ago.
-Approximately 56 million years ago, our planet was in the Paleocene-Eocene Thermal Maximum as global mean temperatures were estimated as high as 73 degrees Fahrenheit, over 14 degrees above current levels.
-Ocean sediments and fossils indicate that massive amounts of carbon dioxide were released into the atmosphere.
+Approximately 56 million years ago, our planet was in the Paleocene-Eocene Thermal Maximum as global mean temperatures were estimated to be as high as 73 degrees Fahrenheit, over 13 degrees above current levels.
+Ocean sediments and fossils indicate that massive amounts of carbon dioxide were released into the atmosphere during that era.

 Many scientists believe that the Earth's temperature reached a record level in 2016 was, at least in part, to the very strong El Nino in the waters of the south-central Pacific Ocean that formed in 2015 and the increased greenhouse gases.
-El Nino is the abnormal warming of ocean waters that often leads warmer air temperatures and less snowfall during the winter seasons.
-However, in 2021 and early 2022, there was a moderate La Nina event and low sunspot activity.
-Despite the event, global temperatures remained near record levels.
+El Nino is the abnormal warming of ocean waters that often leads to warmer air temperatures and less snowfall during the winter seasons.
+However, from 2021 to 2024, there were three La Nina events and global temperatures did not cool down.

 Climate scientists are not completely certain why ocean waters suddenly warm up and cool down over a period of months or years.
-The warming of sea-surface temperatures may be due, at least in part, to increased underwater volcanic activity or the addition of carbon dioxide into the atmosphere.
+The warming of sea-surface temperatures may be due, at least in part, to increased underwater volcanic activity or the addition of carbon dioxide being absorbed by the oceans.
 Researchers are constantly finding new active underwater volcanoes and thermal vents that may be contributing to the warmer temperatures.
 It’s very possible that we’ll find more of these thermal vents in the future as over 80 percent of the Earth’s oceans haven’t been explored or mapped.

 Since the 1950s, data shows that ocean temperatures have been getting warmer.
-According to research at the University of Alabama in 2013, climate models indicate “a natural shift to stronger warm El Nino events in the Pacific Ocean might be responsible for a substantial portion of the global warming recorded during the past 50 years.”
+According to research at the University of Alabama in 2013, climate models indicate “a natural shift to stronger warm El Nino events in the Pacific Ocean might be responsible for a portion of the global warming recorded during the past 50 years.”
 Also, ocean waters have been considerably warmer in recent years, especially in the Arctic regions where readings have been as much as 10 degrees warmer than normal in the late 2010s.
+Ocean waters have also been warming at “historic” levels in the Atlantic and Caribbean waters that have led to more destructive hurricanes, especially in recent years.

 From the late 1940s through the early 1970s, a climate research organization called the Weather Science Foundation of Crystal Lake, Illinois, determined that the planet's warm, cold, wet and dry periods were the result of alternating short-term and long-term climatic cycles.
 These researchers and scientists also concluded that the Earth's ever-changing climate likewise has influenced global and regional economies, human and animal migrations, science, religion and the arts as well as shifting forms of government and strength of leadership.